Alaska, Illinois and Wisconsin Add Creutzfeldt-Jakob Disease To Their Required Reportable Conditions List

 April 08, 2008 (PRLEAP.COM) Health News

 Alaska, Illinois and Wisconsin have all added Creutzfeldt-Jakob disease (CJD) to their required reportable conditions list.
 "This is wonderful to hear", remarked Christy Brom, the director/founder of CJD Aware!, a non-profit, information organization based in New Orleans, Louisiana.
 "State Health Departments are on the front-lines when dealing with public health issues, such as infectious diseases.
 By making CJD a reportable condition, health officials can gather data that shows how often the disease occurs, monitor the trends of the disease and continue their tracking of outbreaks." added Ms. Brom.
-All states have reportable conditions list, but requirements for reporting diseases
+All states have reportable conditions list, but requirements for reporting diseasesvaries from state-to-state.

 Since its inception in the spring of 2002, CJD Aware! continues to grow at a steady pace.
 The information organization has nearly tripled its database of individuals, medical professionals and educators who have contacted the organization requesting information about Creutzfeldt-Jakob disease (CJD).
 In addition to monitoring several state Health Departments as some revise their rules/regulations, CJD Aware! is also continuing their annual 'CJD Awareness Week' campaign.